 Incorporating usability testing helps make your product more accessible and user-friendly, ultimately leading to a better overall experience and helping to avoid Common UX Design Errors.

-With the basics of UX design mistakes firmly in place, let’s look at some best practices to help you avoid these pitfalls and become a more effective UX designer:
+With the basics of UX design mistakes firmly in place, let’s look at some best practices to help you avoid these pitfalls and common mistakes to avoid in UX design and become a more effective UX designer:

 1. Iterative Design Process